Academic-Labbook/alp/README.md

 When a post undergoes significant edits, a post is again marked as unread to all users except the author.

+### Inventory system
+ALP adds an inventory system to allow you to create pages for inventory items.
+These pages can be used as a central place to store e.g. manuals, schematics, images, etc., and the system lets your users tag posts with inventory items which then provides links to these pages under the corresponding posts.

 ### Advanced search
 When used with the *Labbook* theme, ALP adds advanced search capabilities allowing users to